Tuesday, October 22, 2019 | 7:30pm

 About This Performance

-During his studies under Paul Kuen and Raimund Grumbach, German baritone Christian Gerhaher attended the Opera School of the Academy of Music in Munich and, together with his regular piano partner Gerold Huber, studied lied interpretation with Friedemann Berger.
+During his studies under Paul Kuen and Raimund Grumbach, German baritone Christian Gerhaher attended the Opera School of the Academy of Music in Munich and, together with Gerold Huber, studied lied interpretation with Friedemann Berger.
 While completing his medical studies Christian Gerhaher perfected his vocal training in master-classes given by Dietrich Fischer-Dieskau, Elisabeth Schwarzkopf and Inge Borkh.
-At present Christian Gerhaher himself teaches in select master-classes and is an honorary professor at the Academy of Music in Munich.
-He holds the Bavarian Maximilian Order for Science and Art and the title Bayerischer Kammersänger.
-In 2016 he will be awarded the Music Prize of the Heidelberger Frühling for his outstanding commitment in the performance of classical music.
+At present Christian Gerhaher himself teaches occasionally in select master-classes and is an honorary professor at the Academy of Music in Munich.
+He holds the title Bayerischer Kammersänger, is an honorary professor at the Munich Academy of Music and Theatre and bearer of the Bavarian Maximilian Order for Science and Art.

 Christian Gerhaher’s CDs are issued by Sony Music, with which he has an exclusive partnership.
-Accompanied by Gerold Huber, Schumann cycles, all the Schubert cycles, as well as many other lied recordings have been issued.
-Furthermore, Christian Gerhaher can be heard on CDs with orchestras such as the Berlin Philharmonic, the Cleveland Orchestra, the Bavarian Radio Symphony Orchestra and the Concentus Musicus Wien in works by Bach, Haydn, Mendelssohn, Humperdinck, Orff and Mahler.
-Of primary importance to Christian Gerhaher is the music of Robert Schumann—both Das Paradies und die Peri and in particular his interpretation of Scenes from Goethe’s Faust were recorded live and are available on CDs issued by Sony, RCO live, and also on the BR Klassik Label.
+Accompanied by Gerold Huber, the Schubert, Schumann and Mahler cycles have been issued—a new recording of Schubert’s Die schöne Müllerin was released in autumn 2017; in autumn 2018 the duo’s third Schumann CD, also including the Kerner Songs will be released.
+Furthermore, Christian Gerhaher can be heard on CDs with orchestras in works by Bach, Haydn, Mozart, Mendelssohn, Brahms, Humperdinck, Mahler and Britten.
+Of primary importance to Christian Gerhaher is the music of Robert Schumann—both Das Paradies und die Peri and Scenes from Goethe’s Faust were recorded live and are available on CDs issued by Sony, RCO live, and also on the BR Klassik Label.

 Christian Gerhaher and his wife live with their three children in Munich.